memphisdev/save-zakar-hackathon/The scenario.md

 # Save the Island of Zakar! #
-Zakar is a distinct island with diverse ecosystems from dense jungles to mind-blowing coral reefs.
+Zakar is a distinct island with diverse ecosystems from dense jungles to mind-blowing coral reefs.<br>
-Besides the nice and welcoming citizens, Zakar is home to rare and endangered species, and we're on a mission to keep them thriving.
+Besides the nice and welcoming citizens, Zakar is home to rare and endangered species, and we're on a mission to keep them thriving.<br>
 The island has been struggling with wildfires in the last few years.
-As a small island nation, fires are particularly problematic.
+As a small island nation, fires are particularly problematic.<br>
-Importing materials is expensive and takes time, so they must do everything they can to protect their homes, farms, and natural resources.
+Importing materials is expensive and takes time, so they must do everything they can to protect their homes, farms, and natural resources.<br>
 Similarly, with a relatively small geographic footprint, smoke can quickly pollute the air, causing health problems.

 ## How can you help? ##